Deploy linked ARM templates with VSTS

 Select your Azure subscription and then the Azure Key Vault you created earlier, and then select Authorize.

-Once authorization is successful, you can add variables by clicking Add and will be presented with the option to add references to the secrets in the Azure Key Vault.
+Once authorization is successful, you can add variables by clicking Add and are presented with the option to add references to the secrets in the Azure Key Vault.
 Add a reference to the

 Setup continuous deployment using VSTS